Yandex Cloud

 2. Attach this image as a secondary disk to another VM based on the Kosmos image.

-3. Run these commands in the command prompt:
+3. Run these commands in your command prompt:

 bcdedit /store <mountedvolume>\boot\bcd /ems {default} on